-- (2) Within 3 months after the regulator receives a request the regulator must: - (a) advise the person (in writing): - (i) whether the investigation is complete; and - (ii) if the investigation is complete, whether a prosecution has been or will be brought or give reasons why a prosecution will not be brought; and - (b) advise the person who the applicant believes committed the offence of the application and of the matters set out in paragraph (a). - (7) In this section a reference to the occurrence of an act, matter or thing includes a reference to a failure in relation to an act, matter or thing.
+- (2) Within 3 months after the regulator receives a request the regulator must- - (a) advise the person (in writing)- - (i) whether the investigation is complete; and - (ii) if the investigation is complete, whether a prosecution has been or will be brought or give reasons why a prosecution will not be brought; and - (b) advise the person who the applicant believes committed the offence of the application and of the matters set out in paragraph (a). - (3) If the regulator advises the person that a prosecution for a Category 1 or Category 2 offence will not be brought, the regulator must- - (a) advise the person that the person may ask the regulator to refer the matter to the Director of Public Prosecutions for consideration; and - (b) if the person makes a written request to the regulator to do so, refer the matter to the Director of Public Prosecutions within 1 month of the request. - (4) The Director of Public Prosecutions must consider the matter and advise (in writing) the regulator within 1 month as to whether the Director considers that a prosecution should be brought. - (5) The regulator must ensure a copy of the advice is given to- - (a) the person who made the request; and - (b) the person who the applicant believes committed the offence. - (6) If the regulator declines to follow the advice of the Director of Public Prosecutions to bring proceedings, the regulator must give written reasons for the decision to any person to whom a copy of the advice is given under subsection (5). - (7) In this section a reference to the occurrence of an act, matter or thing includes a reference to a failure in relation to an act, matter or thing.